zzonyo/trust-docs-test/source/index.html.md

 ### Note:

- - When querying order cancellation information via Get History Orders interface, only information within the last 24 hours can be queried.
+ - The records of cancelled and unfilled limit orders are only kept for 24 hours.

 > Response: